golangtrainingapp/appclientservice/README.md

 # WindyAPIClient
 WindyAPI client Application that invokes windyapi service.
-Details will be added later
+Details will be added later.